freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 committed to FreeBSD, though a few remain and hopefully will be entering the tree soon after the freeze lifts.

 UEFI booting has been greatly enhanced.
-However, there's still some machines that have issues with the default BootXXXX variables or something else in the environment that are being investigated.
+There are still some machines that have issues with the default BootXXXX variables or something else in the environment that are being investigated.
 We hope to understand the problems well enough to provide a fix for FreeBSD